 Mileage: 12 miles

-Walking out across meadows and villages there are a number of sights to look out for along the way including Marrick Priory, a beautiful Bennedictine nunnery formed in the 12th century and abandoned during the 16th-century religious wars and dissolution of the Monasteries, later being used as a priory.
+Walking out across meadows and villages there are a number of sights to look out for along the way including Marrick Priory, a beautiful Benedictine nunnery formed in the 12th Century and abandoned during the 16th Century dissolution of the monasteries.
 Your day ends in the largest town on the Coast to Coast – Richmond.
 Complete with a Norman Castle which stands in a commanding position above the River Swale, there is plenty to see and do with great choices of places to eat and drink.

 Richmond is another place where we recommend a rest day to explore the bustling town life, restaurants, castle and more.
 If you are looking to break up your walking journey, this is a great place to rest your legs for a day.